 We strongly advise that prior to submitting an admissions appeal you read the school’s oversubscription criteria.
 The Local Authority manage our appeals and will prepare guidance for parents and relevant children about how the appeals process will work and a named contact who can answer any inquiries parents may have about the process.

-Independent Appeal Panels meet to consider appeals from parents/carers who are unhappy with their school allocation.
+An Independent Appeal Panel meets to consider appeals from parents/carers who are unhappy with their school allocation.

 For further information on how to appeal and the appeal timetable please click here.